mohdasaadeh/natours/README.md

-## A webpage for training on some advanced CSS stuff based on the Udemy course: Advanced CSS and Sass: Flexbox, Grid, Animations and More! - Jonas Schmedtmann
+## A webpage for training on some advanced CSS stuff using float and absolute for the layout based on the Udemy course: Advanced CSS and Sass: Flexbox, Grid, Animations and More! - Jonas Schmedtmann